-It’s dark, it’s cold, and all you want to do is sink your teeth into a beef brisket pie or a succulent pork shoulder that’s falling off the bone.
+All you want to do is sink your teeth into a beef brisket pie or a succulent pulled pork shoulder.

 First thing’s first, are you wondering if you can you smoke meat in cold weather?

-You sure you can!
-Although once you get out from under that blanket and out into the elements, the wind, the rain, and the snow may make it tricky.
+Although once your are out in the elements, the wind, the rain, and the snow make it tricky.

 Different Smokers Perform Differently in Extreme Conditions